statisticalbiotechnology/cb2030/qa/network.md

   > This is a very broad question, but I will point you to the fields of Systems Biology (!) and Network Medicine as good examples on where you might find your answer.

 2. Are not most of the biological networks directed networks?
 Are there examples of non-directed networks in a biological concept?
- > A good example of undirected network would be a gene coexpression network.
+ > A good example of undirected network would be a gene co-expression network.

 # Network properties